METEO 3 Lesson 12 Images

 Text description of the on the southern tip of Malaysia image.

-The image is a map of Southeast Asia showcasing the geographical layout of countries and major islands in the region.
-The map features a light purple ocean background with landmasses in a vivid green.
-Key countries are marked with labels in capital letters, such as VIETNAM, KAMPUCHEA (Cambodia), MALAYSIA, PHILIPPINES, and INDONESIA.
-The map highlights main cities with black stars and red text such as Kuala Lumpur and Singapore.
-Important islands and regions like Sumatra, Borneo, Java, and the Nicobar Islands are prominently labeled.
-Several seas and straits, like the Andaman Sea and Makasar Strait, are indicated with their respective names in white text.
+The image is a map of Southeast Asia showing the geographical layout of countries and major islands in the region.
+The ocean is shaded light blue, while the landmasses appear in vivid green.
+Key countries are labeled in regular capitalization, including Vietnam, Kampuchea (Cambodia), Malaysia, Philippines, and Indonesia.
+Major cities are marked with black stars, with Singapore labeled in red text as the only city highlighted in that color.
+Important islands and regions—including Sumatra, Borneo, Java, and the Nicobar Islands—are prominently labeled as well.
+Several seas and straits, such as the Andaman Sea and the Makasar Strait, are identified with names in white text.
+Malaysia is shaded in a lighter green than the surrounding countries, emphasizing it as the primary focus of the map, with Singapore shown at its southern tip.

 monsoonal regions